An agriculture innovation partnership in Perry, Georgia

 Grand Farm was created to solve the biggest problems facing agriculture.
 Starting as the result of a challenge from the community, the Fargo-based initiative has transformed to be a global leader in ag tech innovation.
 Today, Grand Farm is a global network of growers, corporations, startups, educators, researchers, investors and government collaborating on cutting-edge autonomous and advanced agriculture technology innovations.

-The UGA Grand Farm will serve as a hub for research, education and sustainable agriculture practices.
-By harnessing the power of precision agriculture, robotics and data analytics, CAES researchers will increase productivity, conserve resources and ensure food security for future generations.
+The UGA Grand Farm serves as a hub for research, education and sustainable agriculture practices.
+By harnessing the power of precision agriculture, robotics and data analytics, CAES researchers are increasing productivity, conserving resources and ensuring food security for future generations.